Signify decommissioning

 Admins who’ve generated an API key and built their own integrations or in-house systems

 Migrate to Sign with Singpass APIs before 30 Sep 2025.
-If more time is needed, you may request an extension.
+If more time is needed, you may request for an extension by submitting this form.

 3️⃣ docCentral users